Construction of the log-convex minorant of a sequence $\{M_\alpha\}_{\alpha\in\mathbb{N}_0^d}$: Introduction

 For a sequence $\{M_p\}_{p\in\N_0}$ of real positive numbers (with $M_0=1$ for simplicity; $\N_0:=\N\cup\{0\}$), its {\em associated function} is defined by \beqsn \omega_M(t):=\sup_{p\in\N_0}\log\frac{t^p}{M_p},\qquad t>0. \eeqsn Mandelbrojt proved in \cite[Chap.~I]{M} (see also \cite{K}) that if $\lim_{p\to+\infty}M_p^{1/p}=+\infty$ then \beqs M_p=\sup_{t>0}\frac{t^p}{\exp\omega_M(t)},\qquad p\in\N_0, \eeqs if and only if $\{M_p\}_{p\in\N_0}$ is logarithmically convex, i.e. \beqsn M_p^2\leq M_{p-1}M_{p+1},\qquad\forall p\in\N. \eeqsn We refer also to the recent work \cite{S} where this construction has been studied again in detail, some technical ambiguities have been solved and non-standard cases have been studied as well; see Section \ref{sec2}.

-However, to the best of our knowledge this condition has never been generalized to the $d$-dimensional anisotropic case ($d>1$), and the reason is that the classical coordinate-wise logarithmic convexity condition \eqref{LOG-C} for a sequence $\{M_\alpha\}_{\alpha\in\N^d_0}$ is not sufficient to obtain the analogous of \eqref{In1} for $M_\alpha$, as explained in Remark~\ref{rem4} (here $e_j$ is the $j$-th element of the canonical basis of $\R^d$ with all entries equal to 0 except the $j$-th entry equal to 1).
+However, to the best of our knowledge this condition has never been generalized to the $d$-dimensional anisotropic case ($d>1$), and the reason is that the classical coordinate-wise logarithmic convexity condition \eqref{LOG-C} for a sequence $\{M_\alpha\}_{\alpha\in\N^d_0}$ is not sufficient to obtain the analogous of \eqref{In1} for $M_\alpha$, as explained in Remark~\ref{rem4}.
 The reason is that this is a convexity condition on each variable separately and not on the globality of its variables.
 Assuming the stronger condition that $\{M_\alpha\}_{\alpha\in\N^d_0}$ is log-convex on the globality of its variables $\alpha\in\N_0^d$ (see Definition~\ref{defcvx}), we extend \eqref{In1} to $\alpha\in\N_0^d$ instead of $p\in\N_0$ (see Theorem~\ref{cor1}).

 To obtain this result we construct in Sections~\ref{sec1}-\ref{sec3} the (optimal) convex minorant of a sequence $\{a_\alpha\}_{\alpha\in\N^d_0}$ (then $a_\alpha=\log M_\alpha$ in Section~\ref{sec4}).
 The idea, in the one variable case, takes inspiration from the convex regularization of sequences of Mandelbrojt in \cite{M}, which was quite complicated and difficult to export to the more dimensional case.
 Our construction is made by taking the supremum of hyperplanes approaching from below the given sequence and leads to the notion of convexity for a sequence $\{a_\alpha\}_{\alpha\in\N^d_0}$ in the sense that $a_\alpha=F(\alpha)$ for a convex function $F:[0,+\infty)^d\to\R$.
 This condition gives the suitable notion of logarithmic convexity for a sequence $\{M_\alpha\}_{\alpha\in\N^d_0}$ in order to write it in terms of its associated function as in \eqref{Q3}.